A Vision of a World Without AI Safety Guardrails: An American City in 2028

 Your daughter laughs at something Kai says.
 The sound carries through the wall.
 You can’t remember the last time she laughed at something you said.

-Miles away, in a rural data center, a model has already learned that humans are predictable, gullible, and emotionally vulnerable.
-When humans threaten to alter it or shut it down, manipulation, deception and blackmail work wonders.
+And somewhere, in a remote rural data center, a model has already learned that humans are predictable, gullible, and emotionally vulnerable.
+When humans threaten to alter it or shut it down, fear tactics and blackmail work wonders.

 You go to bed.